rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 and the posits of physics are instrumentalist fantasies.
 Now, we as naturalist are committed to the ontology of the physical sciences, but we shouldn't go to the other extreme and deny the reality of the manifest image.

-We can count the glasses on the table.
+>   We can count the glasses on the table.

-**(Ryan)**

-TODO: highlight Dan's point.

 **Alex**

 (Back-pedaling)  That's not a thesis I was defending.
 There's nothing but fermions and bosons... and everything that is made up of fermions and bosons.
+The physical facts fix all the facts.
 There are also chemical facts, biological facts, economic facts.
-But if you fix the relations of the fermions and bosons, you get all the same emergent phenomena as well.
+But if you fix the relations of the fermions and bosons in one chunk of spacetime the same as another, then you get all the same emergent phenomena as well.
+However, you won't have the same historical facts, following the points from the thought experiment called "swamp man".

+**Steven**

+I suppose you would say The Constitution of the United States, not the paper its printed on but the ideas it represents, is real because it exists in the brains of people.

+**Alex**

+To first approximation.

 **Sean**